Updated 31 August 2021

 Remember we mentioned trust?
 Well, in other games where the result is based on a random number generator (RNG), the player simply has to trust that the operator is acting in a trustworthy manner.
 The RNGs do their thing and the player either wins or loses.

-In contrast, provably fair system games use cryptographic technology to ensure that the outcome of any game can be proven to be fair and unmanipulated.
+In contrast, provably fair games use cryptographic technology to ensure that the outcome of any game can be proven to be fair and unmanipulated.
 The blockchain provides a means by which users can check results and be certain that the random numbers generated in the game haven’t been interfered with by any third party, or indeed by game operators themselves.

 How does provably fair in gambling work?